Bécancour, Quebec: Economy

 The economy of Bécancour, once mainly agricultural, shifted towards heavy industry and manufacturing in the 1970s and 1980s.
 An industrial park was built in the area, attracting producers of aluminum, magnesium, refractory metals, and petroleum products; machine shops; and many related services, such as excavators and sales of industrial parts.

 The magnesium smelter was operated by Norsk Hydro, and closed down by 2011.

 Tourism

-Despite its proximity to Trois-Rivières, Bécancour has a vibrant culture and identity of its own.
+Despite its proximity to Trois-Rivières, Bécancour has a culture and identity of its own.
 The city hosts a hot air balloon festival, a weekly public marketplace, a biodiversity museum and interpretation centre, and a maritime pumpkin race.